rikonaka/DoS-Tool-Linux/README.md

 ## Features

-DoS-Tool is written in pure C, in order to keep the resource usage as low as possible.
+DoS-Tool-Linux is written in pure C, in order to keep the resource usage as low as possible.

 ## Installation